-2 (20111111111111111111111111111111111111 Greece France Germany 7 22 Notification of defendant of judgment.
+- 22 Notification of defendant of judgment.
 Plaintiff or court formally notifies the defendant of the judgment.
-The appeal period starts to run the day the defendant is formally notified of the judgment.
-21 Notification of defendant of judgment.
-Plaintiff or court formally notifies the defendant of the judgment.
-The appeal period starts to run the day the defendant is formally notified of the judgment.
-23 23 Notification of defendant of judgment.
-Plaintiff or court formally notifies the defendant of the judgment.
-The appeal period starts to run the day the defendant is formally notified of the judgment. × 23 Appeal period.
+The appeal period starts to run the day the defendant is formally notified of the judgment. - 23 Appeal period.
 The defendant has the opportunity to appeal the judgment during a period specified in the law.
 Defendant decides not to appeal.
-Judgment becomes final the day the appeal period ends.
-22 Appeal period.
+Judgment becomes final the day the appeal period ends. - 24 Reimbursement by defendant of plaintiff's court fees.
+The judgment obliges defendant to reimburse plaintiff for the court fees plaintiff has advanced, because defendant has lost the case. - Plaintiff's hiring of lawyer.
+Plaintiff hires a lawyer to enforce the judgment or continues to be represented by a lawyer during the enforcement of judgment phase.

+- Notification of defendant of judgment.
+Plaintiff or court formally notifies the defendant of the judgment.
+The appeal period starts to run the day the defendant is formally notified of the judgment. - 22 Appeal period.
 The defendant has the opportunity to appeal the judgment during a period specified in the law.
 Defendant decides not to appeal.
-Judgment becomes final the day the appeal period ends.
-24 24 Appeal period.
+Judgment becomes final the day the appeal period ends. - 23 Reimbursement by defendant of plaintiff's court fees.
+The judgment obliges defendant to reimburse plaintiff for the court fees plaintiff has advanced, because defendant has lost the case.
+Enforcement of judgment - Plaintiff's hiring of lawyer.
+Plaintiff hires a lawyer to enforce the judgment or continues to be represented by a lawyer during the enforcement of judgment phase.

+- 23 Notification of defendant of judgment.
+Plaintiff or court formally notifies the defendant of the judgment.
+The appeal period starts to run the day the defendant is formally notified of the judgment. - 24 Appeal period.
 The defendant has the opportunity to appeal the judgment during a period specified in the law.
 Defendant decides not to appeal.
-Judgment becomes final the day the appeal period ends.
-5 24 Reimbursement by defendant of plaintiff's court fees.
-The judgment obliges defendant to reimburse plaintiff for the court fees plaintiff has advanced, because defendant has lost the case.
-23 25 Reimbursement by defendant of plaintiff's court fees.
-The judgment obliges defendant to reimburse plaintiff for the court fees plaintiff has advanced, because defendant has lost the case. • Plaintiff's hiring of lawyer.
-Plaintiff hires a lawyer to enforce the judgment or continues to be represented by a lawyer during the enforcement of judgment phase.
-Enforcement of judgment Plaintiff's hiring of lawyer.
-Plaintiff hires a lawyer to enforce the judgment or continues to be represented by a lawyer during the enforcement of judgment phase.
-Plaintiff's hiring of lawyer.
+Judgment becomes final the day the appeal period ends. - 25 Reimbursement by defendant of plaintiff's court fees.
+The judgment obliges defendant to reimburse plaintiff for the court fees plaintiff has advanced, because defendant has lost the case. - Plaintiff's hiring of lawyer.
 Plaintiff hires a lawyer to enforce the judgment or continues to be represented by a lawyer during the enforcement of judgment phase.